 As with all public sector bodies our partners from whom the majority of our funds are received are facing financial challenges as a result of this period of financial constraint, with demand for budget outstripping the resources available and savings having to be identified annually to balance budgets.

 Both Aberdeenshire Council and NHSG will require to make savings in future years to balance their revenue budgets.
 The amount of funding available to both organisations is largely driven by the level of funding received from the Scottish Government through the grant settlement process.
-In relation to Aberdeenshire Council, their Medium-Term Financial Strategy (MTFS) sets out assumptions regarding the ongoing short-term implications of Covid-19 in terms of financial year 2021/22 and details some informed assumptions for financial years 2022/23 - 2026/27.
+In relation to Aberdeenshire Council, their Medium-Term Financial Strategy (MTFS) sets out assumptions regarding financial years 2023/24 - 2027/28.
 It is recognised that much of the Council's income is outside of its control, the assumptions that underpin their MTFS cannot, by definition, be exact, they are subject to refinement and change over time.
 Therefore, a series of scenarios should be used to describe a range of income possibilities.